Real Estate Investment Trust

 Dividends are supported by the revenue generated from our net-leased real estate assets.
 We target properties located in significant markets or strategic locations in supply-constrained markets to ensure the viability of the real estate locations.
 We adopt six strategic drivers to grow our business, namely: Asset Enhancement, Management, Acquisition, Disposal, Development and Re-development.
 These six drivers complement each other by adding different capabilities at different points in time, and together they accelerate growth at various stages of AIG REIT's development, thereby building a more productive and higher quality portfolio.

 We believe that value comes from creating spaces that improve how our tenants and communities come together to live, work, and connect.
 We strive to understand the needs of our tenants and manage our properties to the highest standard.
 We aspire to develop healthy, resilient communities through our dedication to social, economic, and environmental sustainability.
 In everything we do, we are guided by a shared set of values grounded in Care, Ownership, Respect and Excellence.
-Anyone can invest in All Invest Global’s REIT with a minimum investment of just $5,000, regardless of income level or net worth.

-Interested In AIG's REIT?
-Contact Us
+Interested in Investing in AIG's REIT?